An Important Bird Area where thousands of Brant, Northern Pintail, and other waterfowl gather to feed, shelter, and socialize each winter.

 I have seen flocks of hundreds of loons flying into Drayton Harbor when the tide changes.
 A succession of shorebirds, including Western and Least Sandpipers and Dunlin, pass through on migration, and unusual species can turn up anytime.
 I once was surprised to see a Horned Lark crouching on a breakwater road.
 Scores of Great Blue Herons, part of the coastal fannini subspecies that is of conservation concern, gather on the bay in breeding season, and Double-crested Cormorants nest near the fishing pier. — Anne Murray

 Anne Murray is the author of A Nature Guide to Boundary Bay and Tracing Our Past: A Heritage Guide to Boundary Bay (Nature Guides B.C.).
-She wrote about geolocators in the article The golden age of tracking and also about Reifel Migratory Bird Sanctuary, Delta, British Columbia, Hotspot Near You No. 132.
+She wrote about geolocators in the article The golden age of tracking and also about Reifel Migratory Bird Sanctuary, Delta, British Columbia, Hotspot Near You No. 132, and the Boundary Bay Dykes, Delta and Surrey, British Columbia, No. 173.

 At a Glance